manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 - Docker
 - Dev Containers

+We will use VS Code to sync a copy of your github repository in your local PC:
+- Open VS Code and choose "Clone repository"
+- type the github link of the desired repository
+- select the local destination folder

+We will also use VS Code to sync the changes we have made in Docker:
+- Open Docker Desktop
-Execute the container and Connect to it within VS Code:
+- Execute the container and Connect to it within VS Code:
     - from left-side menu choose Docker
     - right-click on the running container and select "Attach VS Code"
+- Once you have finish you can sync the changes from "source control":
+    - Select "source control" from left side menu
+    - select changes to sync
+    - Add a commit
+    - Push
 ## **2. Prepare your Workspace**
 Once you are in the ROS Noetic Virtual machine, you can:
 - create your own workspace